Merrill-Maley House

 Merrill-Maley House is a historic mansion in Jackson, Mississippi, U.S..

 History

 The house was built in 1907 for Philip S. Merrill, the manager of the George B. Merrill & Sons Lumber Company.
 It was subsequently purchased by Charles E. Maley, a lumber.
 Later, it was purchased by Dr. W. F. Henderson and his wife, Lucille Henderson.
-In 1945, the house was remodelled into seven apartments.
+In 1945, the house was remodeled into seven apartments.

-The house has been listed on the National Register of Historic Places since April 29, 1982.
+The house was listed on the National Register of Historic Places in 1982.

+The house had been vacant and neglected for over a decade when a contractor bought and restored it in 2014-2016.
+The building has since operated as an independent living facility.